 Fixed odds financial betting is the best starting point for beginners because it is easy to understand and the risk is limited.
 If you have any familiarity with sports betting, you will feel right at home with fixed odds financials.

 Bookmakers set odds on an instrument reaching a predetermined price level within a certain amount of time (5 minutes, 20 minutes, an hour or 24 hours usually).
 The odds and all potential outcomes are known to you ahead of time.
 When you select a bet, the bookmaker shows you the potential payout.
 Therefore, you know how much you might lose (the value of your stake) and how much you stand to win (the payout).

 An example of a fixed-odds financial bet would be to bet on the performance of SENSEX (Bombay Stock Exchange Sensitive Index) over the next five minutes.
-If you were doing this at Bet365, you would see a screen similar to the one below:

 All those numbers you see on the right side are a collection of possible outcomes that you can take and the betting odds associated with each.
 The more unlikely the outcome, the more the bet pays.
 In this example, you can see that a bet on SENSEX breaking 26893.2 within the next five minutes would pay 18-to-1 on your money.